LGN520/farreach-public/docs/netreach-voting.md

 		* It first gets value of k1 from server and stores it in switch, then it deletes k1 and sends DELREQ_S to server, the 2nd GET of k1 does not have value and triggers a GETRES_NS
 		* In-switch result: non-zero key, vallen, and val of k1, seq = 0, savedseq = 0, lock = 0, valid = 0, dirty = 0, vote = 0
-- Test cases of crash-consistent backup: See "testcases/backup" (with only 1 bucket in sketch)
+- Test cases of crash-consistent backup and range query: See "testcases/backup" (with only 1 bucket in sketch)
 	+ Phase1: reset regs and set flag as 1
 	+ Case 1-1: undirty + PUT case1
 		* Get <k1, v1> -> Run phase1 -> PUT <k1, v2> -> Run phase2